 Welcome!
 I am an Assistant Professor of Political Science at Vanderbilt University.
 I study American political institutions, with a focus on Congress and public policy.
 A central interest of my work is understanding how the structure of political institutions shapes outcomes.
-This research agenda is motivated by the observation that public policy is not always well designed to meet its stated goals.

 I received a Joint Ph.D. in Politics and Social Policy from Princeton University in 2021 and a B.A. in Political Science from Carleton College in 2014.
 Prior to beginning my graduate studies, I worked as a research assistant on K-12 education policy at the Congressional Research Service.